RWS/dxa-modules/gui/readme.md

-# Dita Delivery Web Application GUI
+# Dynamic Documentation GUI

-GUI of the SDL Dita Delivery Web Application.
+GUI of the SDL Dynamic Documentation.

 ## Building